-Tips for holiday heartburn reliefNovember 22nd, 2012 in Health /
+Tips for holiday heartburn reliefNovember 22, 2012 in Medicine & Health / Health

 (HealthDay)—It might be a good idea to take stock of the heartburn products in your medicine cabinet before heading out to any holiday parties, an expert advises.